 The other type of canning requires a little more preparation and equipment.
 This method is called pressure canning.
 This is the canning process to use for low-acid ingredients.

 You will need this method for low-acid foods because pressure canners reach substantially higher temperatures that will destroy any presence of botulism bacteria.

 Pressure canners are heavy-duty pieces of equipment that come with a steam-tight cover, a pressure gauge, and an exhaust port.
 Internal temperature will reach degrees between 240 F – 250 F. Inside the canner, the water forms steams which replaces the air inside the canner.
 The pressurized steam heats the food.

-- Sanitize all of your equipment.
+- Sanitize all equipment